 I graduated from the University of Chicago in 2016 with a bachelor's in math and completed my PhD in physics in 2023 at the University of Texas at Austin.

-I am also transitioning towards computer science.
-To this end, I am currently working with Razvan Marinescu (Computer Science and Engineering) and Daniele Venturi (Applied Mathematics).
+I am also researching generative machine learning.
+To this end, I am currently working with Razvan Marinescu (Computer Science) and Daniele Venturi (Applied Mathematics).

 For a complete list of my papers, please refer to my page on the inSPIRE database or to my CV.